What is the total volume of anesthesia when you have two cartridges, each containing 1.8mL?

 Prepare for the CDCA Local Anesthesia Exam with our engaging quizzes.
 Study with flashcards and multiple choice questions, each with hints and explanations.
 Get exam ready!

-The total volume of anesthesia can be calculated by simply adding the volumes of each cartridge together.
-Each cartridge contains 1.8 mL of anesthetic, and since there are two cartridges, you multiply the volume of one cartridge by the number of cartridges:
+The total volume of anesthesia can be calculated by simply adding the volume of each cartridge together.
+Since there are two cartridges, and each contains 1.8 mL of anesthesia, you perform the addition as follows:

 Subscribe